To the Nevada Sagebrush readers, University of Nevada community and Reno/Sparks community,

 As individuals, we support the Black Lives Matter movement and stand with those affected by the violence.
 As journalists, we have an obligation to cover events as they happen without altering our photos.

-We want to continue being an outlet individuals can trust and know they are receiving objective coverage on events affecting/occuring in our communities.
+We want to continue being an outlet individuals can trust and know they are receiving objective coverage on events affecting/occurring in our communities.
 We encourage those who have comments or suggestions to reach out to our editorial team at firstname.lastname@example.org.

 Olivia Ali, Editor-in-Chief, The Nevada Sagebrush